Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Complexity Analysis on Coverage Axis

 In the main paper, we conducted extensive experiments for Coverage Axis++ on various models to demonstrate that our method is capable of extracting compact underlying shape representation of MAT while achieving low reconstruction error, as summarized in Tab.~1.
 Since the selected skeletal points form a good representation of the medial axis, the corresponding dilated balls should cover a significant portion of the surface samples to build the correspondence between the medial balls and the shape volume.
 In other words, the coverage rate of our method should be high.
 The idea has been verified by Coverage Axis, as it directly requires a $100\%$ coverage rate by imposing a hard constraint during the optimization.
 We record the coverage rates of each model for Coverage Axis++, which are summarized in Tab.~\ref{table:coverage_rate}.
 The result shows that our method consistently achieves very high coverage rates, with an average of $96.134\%$.

-\subsection{Complexity Analysis on Coverage Axis}
+\section{Complexity Analysis on Coverage Axis}

 Next, we provide more analysis of the complexity of the Coverage Axis.
-From Tab.~1 of the main paper, we observe that the running times of the Coverage Axis for certain models (such as Bird, Chair, Guitar, and Spectacles) are extremely long, indicating that solving SCP (Eq.~2) for these models is particularly challenging.
+From Tab.~1 of the main paper, we observe that the running times of the Coverage Axis for certain models (such as Bird, Chair, Guitar, and Spectacles) are extremely long, indicating that solving SCP for these models is particularly challenging.
 Note that a common characteristic of these shapes is that they all have planar shapes.
 We illustrate why solving SCP for models with planar shapes is difficult.

 Given an arbitrary shape, under the meaning of medial axis transform, it can be divided into two types of shapes: \textit{tubular} and \textit{planar} structures, as depicted in Fig.~\ref{fig:ca_flaw}.
 Without loss of generality, we assume that the size and sample density of the two shapes are the same.
 In such cases, if the tubular shape contains $q$ points, the planar shape would have $q^2$ points.
+Recall that the SCP amounts to the following $0-1$ integer programming:

-In the SCP formulation, the $0$-$1$ decision vector $\mathbf{v}$ in Eq.~2 of the main paper is defined in a way that each entry indicates whether the corresponding candidate point is selected.
-Consequently, for the tubular shape, there are $2^q$ possible combinations, while for the planar shape, there are $2^{q^2}$ possible combinations.
+where $\mathds{1}$ is the vector of all ones, $\ge$ is applied element-wise, and $\mathbf{v} \in \{0,1\}^{n\times1}$ is a decision vector, with its $i$-th element $v_i\in\{0,1\}$ indicating if the candidate skeletal point $p_i$ is selected.
+Consequently, for the tubular shape, there are $2^q$ possible combinations of $v$, while for the planar shape, there are $2^{q^2}$ possible combinations.
 As a result, solving the SCP becomes significantly more challenging when the model involves planar shapes due to the exponential increase in the number of possible combinations.
 In comparison, Coverage Axis++ sidesteps solving an optimization problem with high computation complexity by designing a simple yet effective heuristic algorithm, taking coverage and uniformity into consideration, which thus achieves significant acceleration.